CA Portal Blog for all CA, CS & Lawyers

 • taxation reforms and digitalization.

 He further added, “Knowledge of existing and emerging digital technologies such as artificial intelligence, blockchain, robotics, automation, and big data is extremely essential for the new-age accountants”.
-He also said that the role of technology as a tool will enhance the skills of professionals.
+They also said that the role of technology as a tool will enhance the skills for CA professionals.

 Chhajed Gave A Few Suggestions To The CA Professionals:

-• To meet the expectations come out of your comfort zone and move further for upgrading your skills and be a “complete business solution provider”.
+• To meet the expectations, come out of your comfort zone and move further to upgrade your skills and be a “complete business solution provider”.

 Beginners’ level language course rolled out for CA students

-As per the reports, the ICAI has launched a beginners’ level course for CA students in the languages- Spanish, French, and German.
-While it is expected that its advanced level course will soon be developed and launched.
+As per the reports, the ICAI has launched a beginner’s level course for CA students in the languages- Spanish, French, and German.
+It is expected that its advanced-level course will soon be developed and launched.

 Read Also: Guide To How To Become A (CA) Chartered Accountant in India